2021 Vallensbæk municipal election

-Ever since 1970, the Conservatives had held the mayor's position in the municipality.
+Since 1970 the Conservatives had held the mayor's position in the municipality.

 In Henrik Rasmussen had secured his 2nd full term after the Conservatives won 8 seats and an absolute majority.

-In this election, Conservatives would gain 1 seat, and win 9 of the 15 seats.
+In this election Conservatives would gain 1 seat, and win 9 of the 15 seats.
 Therefore Henrik Rasmussen had an easy path to continue as the mayor, and would do so.

 This would be the only election that Venstre would not contest.
 This may have been a result of having failed to win representation in the 2017 election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.